bouncepaw/betula/README.md

 * Fediverse (optional):
   * You can repost posts from other Betula instances, and other software, sometimes.
   * Other Fediverse software such as Mastodon can follow Betula instances.
+  * You can follow other Betulas and receive new bookmarks in your Timeline!